bbauska/ShayHowe-Adv-HTML5-CSS3/readme.md

  9
 ```

-Changing the expression again, this time with a negative value, yields
+<p>Changing the expression again, this time with a negative value, yields
 new selection.
 Here the li:nth-child(-n+4) selector is identifying the
 top four list items, leaving the rest of the list items unselected, thus
-lines 2 through 5 are selected.
+lines 2 through 5 are selected.</p>

 <h4>CSS</h4>